Snitkin-Lab-Umich/funQCD/README.md

 ### 3) profile/config.yaml

 This file contains the options for running snakemake.
-Usually, you should only need to replace the `slurm_account` section with your own account.
+Replace the `slurm_account` section with your own account.

-If you changed the databases and references used above, you'll need to change the directories bound via singularity in this file as well.
+(Optional) If you changed the databases and references used above, you'll need to change the directories bound via singularity in this file as well.
 You can also set limits on the resources funQCD will attempt to use here.
 For example, adding the line `resources: mem_mb=40000` will limit all jobs to ~40G of memory.

 ## Running funQCD